vmware-archive/clarity/BUILD.md

 We simply clean up the project before building anything.

 ##### HTML
-* All the HTML files for the sample application are copied to the `dist/app` folder, respecting their path relative to `src/`.
-Only `index.html` is processed to produce different files based on the environment, dev or prod.
+* All the HTML files for the sample application are bundled by webpack into js and copied to the `dist/` folder.
-* The HTML files for clarity components are inlined and compiled into the js.

 ##### Sass
 * All the SCSS files for the sample application are compiled with Sass and moved to `dist/`, once again respecting their path relative to `src/`.
-* All `*.clarity.scss` files found in `src/clarity/` are compiled by Sass into a minified bundle and moved to `dist/` or `dist/bundles/`, depending on the environment.
+* All `*.clarity.scss` files found in `src/clarity-angular/` are compiled by Sass into a minified bundle and moved to `dist/clarity-ui`.
 * All other SCSS files in `src/clarity-angular/` are considered to be behaviour-driven styles, so they are compiled by Sass and inlined in the Typescript declarations of the components (see below).